-As States Rush to Reopen, Scientists Fear a Coronavirus Comeback
+As states rush to reopen, scientists fear a coronavirus comeback

 Deaths are already far higher than the 60,000 once predicted by August.
 Even President Donald Trump has begun to talk of a toll that may reach 100,000, perhaps more.

-Some epidemiological models predict three times that many within months — closer to the 240,000 that the White House’s coronavirus task force predicted in March before switching to a new, more optimistic model.
+Some epidemiological models predict three times that many deaths within months — closer to the 240,000 that the White House’s coronavirus task force predicted in March before switching to a new, more optimistic model.

 Dr. Anthony S. Fauci, the task force’s chief medical adviser, has said he expects cases to spike in closed environments like nursing homes, prisons and factories.